-GC671 (GC219) • Cross-Cultural Experience.

-Each student in the Master of Arts or Master of Divinity degree programs with a concentration in missions will be required to participate in a crosscultural experience, usually in the summer.
-This will be arranged in cooperation with the missions professor.
-In preparation for the experience, the student will do an in-depth study of the area in which the experience will occur.
+GC671 • Cross-Cultural Experience.
+Each student in the Master of Arts or Master of Divinity degree programs with a concentration in missions is required to participate in a cross-cultural experience, usually in the summer.
+This is arranged in cooperation with the missions professor.
+In preparation for the experience, the student does an in-depth study of the area in which the experience will occur.
 Four hours.

 GC672 • Cross-Cultural Church Planting.
 This course is a study of church planting in cross-cultural contexts.
-The course will expose students to the biblical and theological foundations for church planting, and the anthropological, sociological, and missiological factors that affect church planting.
-Students will be exposed to resources that aid church planters in their work, including a variety of methodologies for exegeting a specific cultural context in order to develop appropriate church planting strategies leading to the development of self-sustaining indigenous churches and church leaders.
+The course exposes students to the biblical and theological foundations for church planting, and the anthropological, sociological, and missiological factors that affect church planting.
+Students are exposed to resources that aid church planters in their work, including a variety of methodologies for exegeting a specific cultural context in order to develop appropriate church planting strategies leading to the development of self-sustaining indigenous churches and church leaders.
 Four hours.

-GC703 (GC211) • Religion in Anthropological Perspective.
+GC703 • Religion in Anthropological

+Perspective.
 A study of the basic roles of religion in a society, including its role as explanation system and means of social regulation.
-Study will include the interaction of religious theory, practices, worldview, and patterns of cultural organization.
-The general impact of Christianity upon the development of Western society will be studied.
-The course will also provide a foundation for planning evangelistic strategy and church planting in other cultures.
+Study includes the interaction of religious theory, practices, worldview, and patterns of cultural organization.
+The general impact of Christianity upon the development of Western society is studied.
+The course also provides a foundation for planning evangelistic strategy and church planting in other cultures.
 Four hours.

-GC708 (GC208) • History of World Missions.
+GC708 • History of World Missions.
 A survey of the missionary movements on the major continents with special emphasis on biographies, types of mission field, and missionary strategy.
 (Cognate credit with HS708.)
 Four hours.

-GC714 (GC205) • Theology of Global Mission.
-The biblical basis of missions will be examined.
-Factors that affect the task of missions will be biblically and theologically critiqued, such as the nature of evangelism and salvation, development and evangelism, homogeneous unit churches, and Third World theologians.
+GC714 • Theology of Global Mission.
+The biblical basis of missions is examined.
+Factors that affect the task of missions are biblically and theologically critiqued, such as the nature of evangelism and salvation, development and evangelism, homogeneous unit churches, and Third World theologians.
 Four hours.

-GC715 (GC213) • Contemporary Mission Problems.
+GC715 • Contemporary Mission Problems.
 An analysis of the anthropological, sociological, and political problems facing overseas missionaries, together with possible solutions.
-Special consideration will be given to nationalism, communism, the indigenous church and the missionary, and new forms of missionary strategy.
+Special consideration is given to nationalism, communism, the indigenous church and the missionary, and new forms of missionary strategy.
 Four hours.

-GC716 (GC235) • Discipleship in Action.
+GC716 • Discipleship in Action.
 A consideration of the mission of the church with a view to equipping the whole body of Christ for the work of service.
-Particular attention will be paid to current literature and practical models in the areas of church renewal, ministry of the laity, and the making of disciples.
-Students will be encouraged to formulate specific strategies for enabling local congregations to identify their life and ministry beyond the walls of the church building.
+Particular attention is paid to current literature and practical models in the areas of church renewal, ministry of the laity, and the making of disciples.
+Students are encouraged to formulate specific strategies for enabling local congregations to identify their life and ministry beyond the walls of the church building.
 San Diego only.
 Four hours.

 GC720 • Cross-Cultural Counseling.
 Explores the role of the belief system in a variety of cultures from a psycho-social-theological perspective.

-The processes of self-examination, inquiry, and formulating counseling paradigms are examined to gain insights that can be generalized to other belief systems.
+The processes of self-examination, inquiry, and

+formulating counseling paradigms are examined to gain insights that can be generalized to other belief systems.
 Students explore the psychological effects of racism as factors used in counseling of the perpetrator, benefactor, and victim.
 (Cognate credit with PC720.)
 Four hours.

-GC730 (GC230) • The Gospel in Context: Exploring Models Old and New.
+GC730 • The Gospel in Context: Exploring Models Old and New.
 This is a seminar-style course evaluating the theology and practice of discipleship evangelism in significant periods and cultures.
 The goal of the course is to enlarge the student's understanding and ability in the art of contextualization through relevant exercises of reflection and application.
-Each participant will develop a proposal for advancing the gospel in a specific contemporary context.
+Each participant develops a proposal for advancing the gospel in a specific contemporary context.
 Four hours.